BurgundyBytes/TEM-TDM_Toolkit/README.md

 3.  **Activating Workflows (`launcher.py`):** The plant manager (`launcher.py`) reviews the interpreted blueprint and activates one or both of the main workflows as specified:
     *   **Production Line (`Execution Flow`):** If activated, this workflow focuses on *generating* data.
         *   **Receiving/Internal Manufacturing (`input_handler.py`):** This department secures the raw signal, either by loading it from external suppliers (Excel/CSV files in `Input/`) or by manufacturing it internally using standard specifications (`models/input_signal.py`).
         *   **Production Floor Supervision (`parametric_handler.py`):** This supervisor oversees the running of parametric studies.
-It instructs the simulation workshop (`parametric/studies.py`) to perform the core encoding and decoding simulations for various parameters (primarily `d_norm`).
+It instructs the simulation workshop (`parametric/studies.py`) to perform the core TEM encoding and TDM decoding simulations for various parameters (primarily `d_norm`).
 It uses the quality control lab (`utilities/metrics.py`) to measure performance during production.
 The results of these simulations (metrics vs. parameters) are considered intermediate goods.
     *   **Analysis & Reporting (`Results Flow`):** If activated, this workflow focuses on *analyzing* data to produce final insights.
         *   **Analysis Department Management (`results_handler.py`):** This manager coordinates the post-processing analysis.
 It retrieves the necessary intermediate goods (parametric study results), *either* fresh from the production line (if `Execution Flow` just ran) *or* from previous runs stored in the warehouse (`Output/`).
 It then dispatches tasks to specialized analysis teams:
-            *   Optimization Team (`analysis/optima.py`): Finds the best operating parameters (`d_norm`) based on criteria from the blueprint (if any thresholds were given in the elapsed time on the encoding/decoding process or the median error).
+            *   Optimization Team (`analysis/optima.py`): Finds the best operating parameters (`d_norm`) based on criteria from the blueprint (if any rhreshos where given in the elapsed time on the encoding/decoding process or the median error).
             *   Nyquist Benchmarking Team (`analysis/nyquist.py`): Compares ASDM performance against traditional uniform sampling.
             *   Fourier Benchmarking Team (`analysis/fourier.py`): Analyzes the signal's fidelity in the frequency domain.